Excerpt from an upcoming feature article by Zachary Calloway:

 But instead, he pivoted and went down the path of politics and history.
 And this lead to an almost twenty year run as a congressional aide and national political operative.

 He still chuckles visualizing his mom and dad watching his testimony during the infamous Florida Recount in 2000, whilst they were waiting in NYC to depart on a plane to Europe.
-He doesn’t really like to talk about it now, “It was a weird time in all of our lives….U.S.
-Secret Service walking around, pouring coffee for Bob Dole in the HQ break room, and two death threats as a result of my televised courtroom appearance.”
+He doesn’t really like to talk about it now, “It was a weird time in all of our lives,” said Todd.
+“U.S. Marshals patrolling our roof, finding myself pouring coffee for Bob Dole in the HQ break room, tossing a football with (former SecState) James Baker, and receiving two death threats as a result of my televised courtroom appearance.”

-Todd’s political career took him from the heights of BushWorld Florida in the late nineties, to Nevada, to New Jersey, to Georgia.
+Todd’s political career took him from the heights of BushWorld Florida in the late nineties, to Nevada, and finally to Georgia.
 And it was in Georgia where the political merry-go-round blessedly stopped.
 Helping elect the state’s first Republican Governor and also defeating an incumbent U.S. Senator, it was a good year for Republicans.
 But a short-lived stint as a lobbyist proved miserable, and then Todd quickly launched a national political consultancy.

 The consultancy brought him all over the U.S., including managing a handful of gubernatorial bids.
 But after three years he got the itch to do something different.
 And it was here that his life and career took another unexpected turn.
 He largely ditched politics…

 “BUT I want to have more of an impact, I want us to be able to make a real difference, now,” says Stephanie.
 She is arguing against Todd’s current position of helping many more organizations, verses her position of distributing far fewer grants to organizations, but spending a lot more on their behalf.
 It’s one of those arguments Todd will likely lose, but this debate demonstrates the early stage thinking of the new foundation…